Skip to main content

 3. Generate sandbox API keys.

-4. Create a beneficiary.
+4. Create a contact (beneficiary).

 5. Request an FX quote.

-7. Receive webhook events.
+7. Track transactions and (planned) receive webhook events.

-8. Reconcile with statements and ledger records.
+8. Reconcile with statements and transaction records.

 9. Move to production after review.